Turning a 3-Day Phone Tag Process into 60-Second Bookings

 Goals

-- ▸Reduce the customer booking flow from '3 phone calls and 2 days of waiting' to '3 taps and 60 seconds' — choose service, get quote, schedule and pay
+- ▸Reduce booking from '3 phone calls and 2 days of waiting' to '3 taps and 60 seconds'

-- ▸Give customers the price transparency they're missing: full breakdowns of labor, dump fees, and drive time so there are zero surprises on job day
+- ▸Give customers full price breakdowns — labor, dump fees, drive time — so there are zero surprises

-- ▸Build HaulHub Pro — a provider dashboard that centralizes every quote request, job, and schedule into one screen so nothing gets lost in a text thread
+- ▸Build HaulHub Pro — a provider dashboard that centralizes every quote, job, and schedule into one screen

 Key Findings

-I interviewed 6 people who had recently booked hauling services and 3 small hauling business operators to understand both sides of the experience.
-I also analyzed 5 competitors (LoadUp, LuggHub, Dolly, TaskRabbit, and Thumbtack's hauling vertical), reviewed HomeAdvisor's lead response data, and studied pricing models across the junk removal and local moving industries.
+I interviewed 6 customers and 3 hauling business operators, analyzed 5 competitors (LoadUp, LuggHub, Dolly, TaskRabbit, Thumbtack), and reviewed HomeAdvisor's lead response data.

 Price opacity is the #1 customer complaint.
-In interviews, every single customer said some version of 'I had no idea what it would cost until they showed up.'
-The junk removal industry's standard practice — quoting on-site after seeing the load — creates anxiety that delays booking by an average of 3+ days.
-Customers who see a price breakdown upfront convert at 2.4x the rate of those given a range estimate
+Every interviewee said some version of 'I had no idea what it would cost until they showed up.'
+Customers who see a breakdown upfront convert at 2.4x the rate of those given a range

-Small hauling businesses aren't losing to competitors — they're losing to their own inbox.
-Requests arrive via text, phone, Facebook Messenger, Google Business messages, and Yelp.
-Three out of three provider interviews revealed the same pattern: by the time they respond to a quote request, the customer has already booked someone else.
-One operator estimated he loses 5–8 jobs per week to slow response time alone — roughly $2,000/week in revenue
+Providers aren't losing to competitors — they're losing to their own inbox.
+By the time they respond to a quote request, the customer has already booked someone else.
+One operator estimated 5–8 lost jobs per week from slow response time alone

 Photo-based quoting is the unlock.
-Providers said 80% of phone-based estimates are wrong because customers can't accurately describe what they need hauled.
-Photos let providers give accurate quotes remotely, which means they can respond from their truck between jobs instead of scheduling a separate in-person estimate.
-This alone cuts the quote-to-booking timeline from 2–3 days to under an hour
+80% of phone estimates are wrong because customers can't describe what they need hauled.
+Photos let providers quote accurately from their truck between jobs — cutting the timeline from days to under an hour

 From Wireframes to High Fidelity

-I designed two connected experiences that share one system: a customer booking flow optimized for speed and transparency, and a provider dashboard (HaulHub Pro) built to replace the text-and-notebook workflow.
-The wireframes validated that 3 steps was achievable.
-The high-fidelity designs focused on trust cues — the price breakdown card became the centerpiece of the customer flow, because when people see exactly where their money goes (labor: $120, dump fee: $45, drive time: $35), they stop hesitating.
-The navy/cream palette was chosen to feel professional and established — hauling customers trust companies that look like they've been around, not startups.
+Two connected experiences sharing one system: a customer booking flow optimized for speed and transparency, and a provider dashboard (HaulHub Pro) built to replace the text-and-notebook workflow.
+The price breakdown card became the centerpiece — when people see exactly where their money goes, they stop hesitating.

 Wireframes